-I didn’t make any changes to Stefani’s recipe because, really, why mess with perfection?
+I didn’t make any changes to the vanilla cupcake recipe because, really, why mess with perfection?
 But, I do have some tips to use when converting the cupcakes to a vanilla cake:

 - The recipe yields about 3 1/4 cups of cake batter.
 So, I divided the batter into two 8-inch round cake pans, using just over 1 1/2 cups per pan.
 While a perfect dome is essential in a cupcake recipe, it’s not always the best result for a cake maker.
 I adore this recipe so much that I didn’t want to waste one single crumb, so I used a number of tricks to help create a level cake.
 Every trick, that is, except leveling the cake with a knife.
 Did I mention that I didn’t want to waste a single crumb?
 In the end there was still a slight dome, but that is easy enough to work with.

 - I baked the cake at 350 degrees for 19 minutes in my convection oven.
 I recommend checking the cake at 18 minutes; simply insert a toothpick into the cake and if it comes out clean the cake is done.
 Make sure the cake has pulled away from the sides of the pan as well.

 - Allow cakes to cool to room temperature in the pan, then invert onto a wire rack.

 - Since this cake has such a beautiful fine crumb, I chilled my layers prior to frosting.
 If the cake is too soft when applying frosting, it can tear and crumble.
 I wanted to avoid that at all costs with this masterpiece!